Back to Blog

 February 3, 2026

-Not because I forgot to save it.
+Not because I didn't save it.
 I did save it.
-Somewhere.
-In one of my 47 browser bookmark folders.
-Between "Important Stuff" and "Read Later (Really This Time)."
+Somewhere in 47 browser bookmark folders, sitting between a folder called "Important Stuff" and another called "Read Later (Really This Time)."
+Three hours of scrolling, searching, opening, closing.
+Three hours I should have spent working.

 What Bookmark Chaos Actually Costs You

-I tracked my own bookmark-hunting habits for a week.
-The numbers weren't pretty:
+I tracked my own habits for a week.
+The numbers were worse than I expected.

 Frequently Asked Questions